docker/docs/desktop/linux/index.md

 > **Note:**
 >
 > Docker Desktop relies on `pass` to store credentials.
-Before signing in to Docker Hub
+Before signing in to
-> from the Docker Dashboard or the Docker menu, you must initialize `pass`.
-Docker Desktop
+> Docker Hub from the Docker Dashboard or the Docker menu, you must initialize `pass`.
-> displays a warning message if `pass` is not initialized.
+> Docker Desktop displays a warning if you've not initialized `pass`.

 To enable Docker Desktop to start on login, from the Docker menu, select **Settings** > **General** > **Start Docker Desktop when you log in**.